Step 1. Please have an

 Step 6.
 Would you like to file a translation of the

-which incorporated the amended claims into the
+which the amended claims were incorporated.

 File a translation of